-When fewer companies are in a market, customers may have less choice.
+When fewer companies are in a market, customers may have fewer choices.
 That can lead to higher prices and decreased customer satisfaction.

 Pros and Cons of Vertical Integration

 Greater control over the supply chain

 When a company owns more of the companies in its supply chain, it has more control over the quality and cost of inputs.
 That can lead to a higher quality product for the consumer.

 Decreased production costs

 When a company vertically integrates, it can often control the entire production process from start to finish.
 That can lead to decreased production costs and increased efficiency.

 A company that vertically integrates may be able to sell its product for a higher price.
 This is because the company has more control over the quality of the product and can charge a premium for a high-quality product.